 If a worker has been injured at work, they are entitled to lodge an application for compensation with WorkCover Queensland or with their employer if they are self-insured.
-Once a worker becomes aware that the injury they have suffered will result in time off work and/or a requirement for medical treatment and they wish to make a claim, they should do so as soon as possible as there is a six month time limit from when they see a doctor for that injury.
-The time limit may be waived by the insurer in certain circumstances.
+Once a worker becomes aware that the injury they have suffered will result in time off work and/or a requirement for medical treatment and they wish to make a claim, they should do so as soon as possible as there is a six-month time limit from when they see a doctor for that injury.
+The insurer may waive the time limit in certain circumstances.